acropup/acropup-UserStyle-CSS-Scripts/README.md

 # About
 These UserStyle scripts have not been tested on anything besides Chrome with the [Stylus extension][StylusChrome], and the particular websites as they exist today.
 Some of the scripts have been made user-configurable through Stylus using [@var declarations][StylusVar] in the `==UserStyle==` header, and the [LESS CSS preprocessor][LESS] is used for the [CSS Guards] feature to permit disabling of optional CSS selectors.
 Aside from that, the files are pure CSS and can be used on other platforms.

-*Note: I previously made [custom AdBlock filters][1] for a similar purpose, except that they run on the [uBlock Origin] extension.
+*Note: I previously made [custom AdBlock filters] for a similar purpose, except that they run on the [uBlock Origin] extension.
 [Stylus] has proven valuable enough that it is now a full-time extension of mine, so I no longer need to use/abuse uBlock Origin in that way.*

 [Stylus]: https://add0n.com/stylus.html
 [StylusChrome]: https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne